Deep-MI/fsqc/README.md

 ### Recent changes

+We are happy to announce the release of version 2.0 of the fsqc toolbox.
+With this release comes a change of the project name from `qatools` to `fsqc`, to reflect increased independence from the original FreeSurfer QA tools, and applicability to other neuroimaging analysis packages - such as [Fastsurfer](https://github.com/Deep-MI/FastSurfer).

+The current version of this toolbox is v2.0; recent changes include the addition of the skullstrip, hipopcampus and hypothalamus modules as well as the addition of a surface visualization module.
+Technical changes include how the package is installed, imported, and run, see below for details.

 A list of changes is available [here](CHANGES.md).
-The current version of this toolbox is v2.0; recent changes include the addition of the skullstrip, hipopcampus and hypothalamus modules as well as the addition of a surface visualization module.

 ### Main and development branches